 The Oregon Department of Agriculture (ODA) administers many programs that affect agriculture producers and processors.
-These programs could also affect cannabis production, processing, wholesale, and retail activities.
+These programs could also affect cannabis (marijuana and hemp) production, processing, wholesale, and retail activities.

-The Oregon Health Authority and the Oregon Liquor Control Commission are the lead agencies for medical and recreational marijuana, respectively.
+The Oregon Health Authority (OHA) and the Oregon Liquor Control Commission (OLCC) are the lead agencies for medical and recreational marijuana, respectively.
+ODA is the lead agency for hemp.
 Due to ODA's authorities, ODA is associated with many of the elements related to cannabis.

 Agricultural water quality: Protecting Oregon's waterways